awslabs/threat-composer/packages/threat-composer/README.md

 pnpm nx run @aws/threat-composer:build
 ```

-Compiled output will be in the `lib/` directory and the packed tarball in `dist/js/`.
+Compiled output will be in the `lib/` directory and the packed tarball in `dist/js/`. `compile` is a plain `tsc` build; `copy-assets` then copies the CSS, PNG and GIF files from `src/` into `lib/`, since `tsc` does not carry non-code files across.
+The web app and the e2e suite consume `lib/`, so run `pnpm nx run @aws/threat-composer:copy-assets` after changing library source if a dev server is already running.

 ## Project Structure